dineshsairallapalli/20DOF-Humanoid-Locomotion-with-LIPM-LQR-IK-and-Pinocchio/README.md

 # 🤖 20DOF Humanoid Locomotion with LIPM, LQR, IK, and Pinocchio

-This project demonstrates **humanoid walking simulation** using **MuJoCo** and **Pinocchio**, featuring ZMP-based locomotion planning, LQR-based CoM control, swing foot trajectory generation, and inverse kinematics for dynamic walking of a **Robotis OP3** robot.
+This project demonstrates Humanoid walking simulation using MuJoCo and Pinocchio, featuring ZMP-based locomotion planning, LQR CoM control, swing foot trajectory generation, and inverse kinematics for dynamic walking of a Robotis OP3 robot.
 It integrates:

 - 🧠 **Linear Inverted Pendulum Model (LIPM)** for dynamic walking
 - 🧮 **LQR control** for Center of Mass (CoM) stabilization